Sujeev-Uthayakumar/sofe3650-final-project/Iteration 1/Iteration1.md

 In this case, the element to refine is the entire USChat system.
 This refinement is performed through decomposition.
 The refinement will focus primarily on defining this particular element's components.

 ## Step 4: Choose One or More Design Concepts That Satisfy the Selected Drivers:
-In this current iteration, the goal of structuring the entire system, design concepts are selected from the criteria presented in the system requirements section.
-The table below will summarize the selection of design decisions.
+In this current iteration the goal is the structuring of the entire system.
+Design concepts are selected from the criteria presented in the system requirements section.
+The table below will summarize the selection of design decisions:
 <table>
   <tr>
     <th>Design Decision and Location</th>